 Yes, mental health services for older adults qualify as eligible medical expenses for both Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA).
 We provide detailed receipts with appropriate diagnostic and procedure codes for account reimbursement.
 Many Silicon Valley executives and retirees from tech companies use their HSA funds for therapy, viewing it as a tax-advantaged investment in cognitive health and emotional well-being during retirement.

-Dr. Estupinian’s primary office is located at 987 University Ave, Suite 20, Los Gatos, CA 95032, easily accessible from Highway 17 with ample parking.
+Dr. Estupinian’s primary office is located at 987 University Ave #20, Los Gatos, CA 95032, easily accessible from Highway 17 with ample parking.
 We serve seniors throughout Silicon Valley, including Saratoga, Campbell, Monte Sereno, San Jose (95124, 95125), Cupertino, and Los Altos.
 In-home therapy services extend to a 15-mile radius of Los Gatos, including select areas of Santa Cruz County for established clients.
+Via telehealth, Dr. Estupinian serves older adults statewide in California, and in Oregon, Illinois, and Florida.

 Yes, Dr. Estupinian provides in-home therapy services for older adults with transportation barriers, mobility limitations, or those who feel more comfortable in familiar surroundings.
 This service is particularly valuable for clients with mild cognitive impairment, anxiety about leaving home, or physical disabilities.
 In-home sessions allow for real-environment behavioral interventions and family involvement when appropriate.
 Additional travel fees apply based on distance from our Los Gatos office.